 In the solution proposed, the protection of disable commands (temporary and permanent) re-uses the same means of protection applicable to other commands (e.g., write command).

 Ambient IoT device(s) need to maintain an internal state to support the security mechanism proposed by the solution.

+Prior to re-enabling or permanently disabling a temporarily disabled Ambient IoT device, a mutual authentication procedure is performed.
+While temporarily disabled, the Ambient IoT device is limited to only performing a re-enable/permanent disable action.

 Editor’s Note: Further evaluation is FFS.